ak--47/ga4-mixpanel/README.md

 ## 📝  Setup

-you will need to share the following values with you deployment:
+the GA4 Mixpanel connector requires you to share the following information:

-- `BQ_DATASET_ID` : the name of your [BigQuery dataset for GA4 data](https://support.google.com/analytics/answer/9358801?hl=en&ref_topic=9359001&sjid=71950933165448838-NA)... usually like: `analytics_123456789`
+- `BQ_DATASET_ID` : the name of your [BigQuery dataset holding  GA4 data](https://support.google.com/analytics/answer/9358801?hl=en&ref_topic=9359001&sjid=71950933165448838-NA)... usually `analytics_` with some numbers after : `analytics_123456789`
 - `GCS_BUCKET` : the name of the GCS bucket this service will use for temporary storage. [how to create a bucket](https://cloud.google.com/storage/docs/creating-buckets)
 - `MP_TOKEN` : your mixpanel project's token, which you can find in the [project settings](https://developer.mixpanel.com/reference/project-token)